Lahiru7/FileRenamerBot/README.md

-# - DKBOTx RENAMER BOT
+# - VINTAGE RENAMER BOT

 ->**An Multi purpose Bot Which Can :-**